1 dead after police pursuit, shootout in Rochester, NH

-ROCHESTER, N.H.
-(WHDH) - One person was killed Monday afternoon in a shootout with police after a car chase came to a crashing end in Rochester, New Hampshire, law enforcement sources said.
+ROCHESTER, MASS.
+(WHDH) - One person was killed Monday afternoon in a shootout with police after a car pursuit came to a crashing end in Rochester, New Hampshire, law enforcement sources said.

 Police officers shot and killed Douglas Heath, 38, who they had been pursuing in the area of Oak Street and Route 125, according to Attorney General Gordon J. MacDonald, New Hampshire Police Colonel Christopher J. Wagner, and Rochester Police Chief Paul Toussaint, who held a joint press conference Monday night outside Rochester Police Department.